0xPoe/talks/a-sink.slide/slides.md

 layout: center
 ---

-# What were the challenges?
+# What were the challenges? & What I learned?

 ---